 If you use Shopkick they also have a promotion that runs through 11/30/17.
 You can earn 10 kicks by watching an educational video and earn 50 kicks for scanning the barcode on select Purina Pro Plan cat food, dog food or treats product.
 You can also earn 200 kicks for purchasing select Purina Pro Plan products and submitting your receipt.

 My final piece of advice is to reiterate to guests that your house is your pets home.
 It’s fun to have company and spend time with family and friends, but ultimately your pets live there day to day.
 It’s easier to explain to guests ahead of time that “Fluffy” and “Spot” both shed a little and occasionally drool, and tell them you’ll gladly leave a lint roller on the nightstand for them to use.
-It’s much easier to have conversations about pets ahead of a visit, instead of an ill placed remark causing hurt feelings
+I know how much of a challenge it is to clean up after your pets better than anyone, but here are some tips on cleaning up your pet’s hairs that you might find can make things easier.
+It’s much better to have conversations about pets ahead of a visit, instead of an ill-placed remark causing hurt feelings.

 We’ll see how long this red bird lasts in my holiday decorations.
 I give it a week before one of my cats discovers the lovely little bird.